Improving calibration accuracy with torque coupled gravity field calibrator for sub-Hz gravitational wave observation in CHRONOS: Principle of the GCal

-together with $2n\,C_{2n}^{\,n}=4\,C_{2n}^{\,n-1}$, the torque becomes The GCal rotor consists of two identical mass clumps placed diametrically opposite to each other.
+The GCal rotor consists of two identical mass clumps placed diametrically opposite to each other.
 This two-clump symmetry eliminates all odd harmonics of the rotation frequency, since contributions proportional to $\sin[(2k+1)\Delta]$ cancel between the two clumps.
 Consequently, only even harmonics remain, and the torque is purely proportional to $\sin(2\Delta)$, consistent with the quadrupole nature of the gravitational excitation~\cite{Harms2015}.